SSWConsulting/SSW.People.Profiles/Wen-Han/Wen-Han.md

 quote:  "Limits, like fears, are often just an illusion "
 ---

+Wenshuo is a software developer at SSW.
+He specializes in developing solutions with SharePoint 2010, SilverLight, ASP.NET (prefer C# over VB.net) and SQL Server.

  **NRMA
  **ASP.NET Dynamic Data application providing funding for Community Grants and Reporting with SQL 2005 back end.